 Our precious Alaskan Malamutes are not just “Dogs”, they are truly family, and so when we say “Pack” we literally mean, Family Pack.
 We provide them with tons of love, attention, and meaningful devotion.
 They are fed a high quality diet, with additional food supplements such as local elk, venison, and/or bison.
 Occasionally our babies get nice treats like sardines, bone broth, and homemade stew (just for them).
 They always have access to fresh clean Rocky Mountain water straight from our well.
 Our oversized property devotes almost an entire acre just for a full run and free play area.
 Although we live in a very rural area with abundant wildlife, our Malamutes are always secured in well kept, spacious housing at all times and closely monitored 24/7 via live Wifi video recording surveillance.
 Their outdoor housings are just a few feet away from our home’s main entrance, and is visible at all times.
 Our dogs are indoor dogs as well, and spend a lot of time indoors with us.
 Please visit our blog for some “inside” looks into our setup, and how my husband handcrafts extraordinary dens for our babies, and how we manage and maintain our housings.

-We often take hikes through the Pike’s Peak region, as well as team up with our dear friend and partner of Snow Pack’s Alaskan Malamutes, Kelly Schmid, and go on hikes together with her pack.
+We often take hikes through the Pike’s Peak region, as well as team up with some of our local “extended families” who have provided loving homes for some of our pups, and go on hikes together and do other fun outdoor activities.
 Our dogs are constantly socialized, trained, and worked with.
-We visit parks as well as go on off road adventures where we can truly appreciate the wild back country of this magnificent place we call home – Colorado.
+We love to go on off road adventures where we can truly appreciate the wild back country of this magnificent place we call home – Colorado.